 Centralized command and control

 In this case the use is focused on connecting devices to the software.
-By allowing remote access to devices from applications, they can be controlled from anywhere.
-Desktop, web and mobile applications become remote on/off controls and even operating parameter modification controls.
+By allowing remote access to devices from apps, they can be controlled from anywhere.
+Desktop, web and mobile applications become remote on/off controls and even controls for modifying operating parameters.

 Business intelligence in the use of IoT